|

 most storied places on earth!

-Desert delights
+desert delights

 abound during the scenic journey between San Diego and fabled Scammon's

-Lagoon: breathtaking forests of boojum and immense cardon cacti,
+Lagoon: breathtaking forests of Boojum and immense cardon cacti,

 graceful elephant trees, and, hopefully, brilliant spring flowers.